elixir-europe/software-management-plans/pages/governance.md

 	If your point has already been covered in an issue, we encourage you to participate in the discussion by adding your view in a comment on the issue.
 During the prioritization process, those issues with active discussions will be tackled first during the editorial process.

-- If you want to participate in the editorial process:
-    - Join the dedicated mailing list of the SMP group
-    - RO Crate community -> open an issue with a specific message that they want to join the community
+- If you want to participate in the editorial process open an issue with a message indicating that you want to join the community.
-    - Shared calendar with the invites?

-Follow the CoC (copy contributions guidelines from somewhere)